Sikorsky CH-53K King Stallion: CH-53K

 Major subcontractors include Aurora Flight Sciences (main rotor pylon), Exelis Aerostructures (tail rotor pylon and sponsons), Onboard Systems International (external cargo hook), Rockwell Collins (avionics management system), Sanmina-SCI Corporation (communications), and Spirit AeroSystems (cockpit and cabin).
 The Aft Transition was originally built by GKN Aerospace, but in February 2022 the aft transition was awarded to Albany International Corp.
 (NYSE: AIN) for a ten year period.

 In October 2013, Sikorsky gave Kratos Defense & Security Solutions a $8.5 million contract for CH-53K maintenance training aids, such as the Maintenance Training Device Suite (MTDS) and Helicopter Emulation Maintenance Trainer (HEMT).
 The MTDS is a realistic training and evaluation environment for various avionics, electrical, and hydraulic subsystems.
 The HEMT is a 3D simulation of multiple scenarios, such as functional test, troubleshoot, fault isolation, removal and installation of 27 subsystems.

-On 24 January 2014, the CH-53K GTV ignited its engines, spinning the rotor head without rotors attached.
+In January 2014, the CH-53K GTV ignited its engines, spinning the rotor head without rotors attached.
 Low-rate production is planned to proceed from 2015 to 2017.
 Initial operating capability (IOC) was set to occur in 2019, with full-rate production commencing between then and 2022.
 The USMC intends to have eight active squadrons, one training squadron, and one reserve squadron.
 In April 2014, testing with blades attached began, system integration followed.
 Flight testing was set to start in late 2014, each test aircraft flying approximately 500 hours over three years.
 The maiden flight was delayed, due to issues with the titanium quill shafts in the transmission and gear box.